top things to do in san francisco

 Starting near the beach, at the end of Van Ness Ave and a long block west of Ghiradelli Square, there is a nice paved walkway (McDowell Ave SW) going west along the low hill underneath Fort Mason.
 Up above the walkway and below the Fort Mason Youth Hostel, are some small dirt walkways and nice quiet places to sit.

 Walking a little further west into the Marina neighborhood you get to the pleasant grassy knolls of Fort Mason Park (northeast corner at Bay St/Laguna St).
 This is a favorite local spot for just sitting on the grass or walking your dog.
 Nearby, to the east of the park grass, you can also discover the nifty Fort Mason Community Garden.
-It has a 5+ year waiting list of local gardeners who want a small 5'x25' plot there.
-The small flower & vegetable gardens are hidden, funky, beautiful and peaceful; it's nice of them to usually leave the gates unlocked for public viewing.
+It has a 5+ year waiting list of local gardeners who want a small 5’x25′ plot there.
+These little flower & vegetable gardens are hidden, funky, beautiful and peaceful; it’s nice of them to usually leave the gates unlocked for public viewing.

 Fort Mason Center, Marina Blvd/Buchanan St, SF